 The next round of funding for the 2021 – 22 academic year is now open.
 The deadline for new applicants to register is 10 December 2020 and the deadline for submitting applications (and also for applicants to submit a significant change approval request (if applicable) for expansion projects) is 14 January 2021.

 Every year the Department for Schools and Education update their guidance document and this information is crucial for your bid selection and preparation.
 If your bid does not closely align with the CIF policy criteria/priorities then it is unlikely that it will be successful.

-Last year’s guidance notes outlined that CIF applications were subject to new criteria which favoured bids from applicants with strong governance and good financial management.
 It is therefore essential to thoroughly review the guidance before jumping straight into bid preparation!